 The department employs nearly 80 summer, seasonal employees with hiring preference given first to current college age applicants, then high school graduating seniors before high school underclassmen are considered.
 Applications are available a the office beginning April 1 each Spring.

 Sign ups for youth sports programs are handled by each individual program and usually held months in advance of the program; i.e., for Babe Ruth baseball, sign ups are held in the Fall for the ensuing Spring.
 Call our office for further information at 781-794-8901 or view a listing of all town youth leagues websites on the Braintree Resources page.

-Compost Bin Purchases are only available to Braintree Residents.
-Compost bins can be purchased for $25. at Treasurer/Collector’s Office at 1 JFK Memorial Drive, Braintree.
+Compost bins can be purchased for $25. at Treasurer/Collector’s Office, 1 JFK Memorial Drive, Braintree, MA 02184.
 The Treasurer/Collector’s Office will process your request and the Compost Bin will be delivered to your residence.
-Limit of 2 per year per address.

 A member must be employed by the Town of Braintree or Braintree Housing Authority for 20 or more hours per week.